IIFL Finance Earnings Call Transcripts

 -

-Q4 FY24 profit declined 6% YoY due to the RBI embargo on gold loans, but full-year profit rose 23%.
-Gold loan AUM fell sharply, while home finance and business loans remained stable.
-Compliance and risk management are prioritized, with no FY25 growth guidance.
+Q4 profit declined 6% YoY due to RBI embargo on gold loans, while FY24 profit rose 23% YoY.
+Gold loan AUM and disbursements dropped sharply, but home finance and business loans remained stable.
+Focus for FY25 is on compliance, with no growth guidance provided.